Centre for Musculoskeletal Research

 We have a strong track record of postgraduate research supervision, with all graduates securing further employment in education or industry.

-The Centre is currently home to 27 PhD students.
+The Centre is currently home to many PhD students.

 Find out more about our PhD programme, or view available projects and studentships.